MarkEScheidker/NANDWorks/README.md

-# ONFI NAND Flash Interface for Altera DE1-SoC
+# ONFI NAND Flash Interface for Raspberry Pi

-This project provides a comprehensive C++ library and a suite of command-line tools for interfacing with ONFI-compliant NAND flash memory on an Altera DE1-SoC development board.
+This project provides a comprehensive C++ library and a suite of command-line tools for interfacing with ONFI-compliant NAND flash memory on a Raspberry Pi.
 The software is designed to run on the board's ARM processor under Linux, using memory-mapped I/O for high-performance, low-level control of the GPIO pins connected to the NAND flash.

-This implementation has been validated with a Micron MT29F256G08CBCBB 3D NAND part (ONFI 4.0 compliant), but its modular design makes it adaptable for other similar NAND devices.
+This implementation has been validated with a Micron 3D NAND part (ONFI 4.0 compliant), but its modular design makes it adaptable for other similar NAND devices.

 ## Table of Contents